tosin2013/pytest-mcp-server/README.md

 npm start

 # Start with environment variables
-DATA_DIR=/path/to/data PORT=8080 npm start
+DATA_DIR=/path/to/data PORT=8080 MCP_PORT=8081 npm start

 # Build and start the HTTP server with web UI
 npm run build:all
 npm run start-http
 ```

-The web UI will be available at http://localhost:3000
+The web UI will be available at http://localhost:3000 by default, and the MCP API will run on port 3001 by default.

 ## Environment Variables and Configuration